UW Hospital and Clinics and Meriter Hospital Orthopedic Physical Therapy Residency

 The curriculum is based on the Orthopedic Physical Therapy Description of Specialty Practice and The Guide to Physical Therapist Practice.
 Residents will benefit from the wealth of clinical resources available at UW Hospital and Clinics and Meriter Hospital, and will have the opportunity to work closely with an excellent staff of medical practitioners, participate in teaching clinics and observe surgery.

-Outstanding library facilities in-house and on the UW Campus allow for independent study.
-The program is credentialed by the APTA Committee on Clinical Residency Program Credentialing, one of the first orthopedic residencies in the nation to achieve this status.
+Outstanding library facilities on the University of Wisconsin campus allow for independent study.
+The program is accredited by the American Board of Physical Therapy Residency and Fellowship Education and was one of the first orthopedic residencies in the nation to achieve this status.